Being a dog owner has perks; you enjoy your dog’s strange eccentricities.

 You may notice that he looks forward to food but then backs away because it hurts his mouth when he attempts to eat.

-These symptoms might also be caused by oral ulcers or tumors in the mouth.
+Oral ulcers or tumors in the mouth might also cause these symptoms.
 Your veterinarian will be able to examine your dog’s mouth and teeth.
 He can also address any problems that are identified.

 Reason 5: Nausea Problem